choudharyabhishekk/online-store/README.md

 # Online Electronics Store

-The Online Electronics Store is a simple e-commerce platform built with ASP.NET Core MVC.
+The Online Electronics Store is an e-commerce platform built with ASP.NET Core 8.0 MVC.
 It includes a user-friendly customer interface, an admin panel for store management, user authentication via ASP.NET Identity, and a mobile-responsive design using Bootstrap.

 ## Screenshots: